ory/keto/README.md

 worry-free way to use Ory's Services. **Ory Permissions** is powered by the Ory Keto open source permission server, and it's fully API-compatible.

+The Ory Network provides the infrastructure for modern end-to-end security:

+- Identity & credential management scaling to billions of users and devices
+- Registration, Login and Account management flows for passkey, biometric, social, SSO and multi-factor authentication
+- Pre-built login, registration and account management pages and components
+- OAuth2 and OpenID provider for single sign on, API access and machine-to-machine authorization
+- **Low-latency permission checks based on Google's Zanzibar model and with built-in support for the Ory Permission Language**

-- Fully managed, highly available, maintenance-free services
+It's fully managed, highly available, developer & compliance-friendly!

-- GDPR-compliant secure storage with data regionality
+- GDPR-compliant secure storage with data locality
 - Cloud-native APIs, compatible with Ory's Open Source servers
-- Low-latency permission checks based on Google's Zanzibar model and with built-in support for the Ory Permission Language
 - Comprehensive admin tools with the web-based Ory Console and the Ory Command Line Interface (CLI)
+- Extensive documentation, straightforward examples and easy-to-follow guides
 - Fair, usage-based [pricing](https://www.ory.sh/pricing)
-- Extensive documentation, straighforward examples and easy-to-follow guides

 Sign up for a
 [**free developer account**](https://console.ory.sh/registration?utm_source=github&utm_medium=banner&utm_campaign=org-readme)